 The Retention Prospects page provides insight into the factors in the candidate's assessment that could affect their retention.
+Retention of high performers is a growing focus of many organisations and should be part of your overall selection protocol.

 RETENTION PROSPECTS